-The official Interesting Thing of the Day style guide stipulates that within reason, all measurements expressed in American or British units (pounds, gallons, miles, etc.) should also be given in S.I. (metric) units.
-We do this partly because many of our readers are located in other parts of the world, and partly because metric units just make so much more sense.
+When I write articles for Interesting Thing of the Day that use measurements expressed in American or British units (pounds, gallons, miles, etc.), I always try to include S.I. (metric) units too.
+I do this partly because many of our readers are located in other parts of the world, and partly because metric units just make so much more sense.
 And yet, all units of measurement are ultimately arbitrary, and however convenient calculations may be with systems based on the number 10, there are always other ways of looking at things.

 Faster than a Speeding Snail

 When I was in high school, for example, I heard someone use the expression “furlongs per fortnight,” an odd juxtaposition of measurements that struck me as quite funny.
 I thought it would be interesting to figure out how to express the speed of light in furlongs per fortnight.
 It turned out to be a huge number, over 1.8 trillion (1,802,617,500,000, to be exact).
 A furlong is of course defined as 40 rods, a rod being an equally obscure unit of length measuring 16.5 feet.
 Thus you can also express a furlong as 220 yards, 660 feet, 201.2 meters, or 1/8 of a mile.
 (The only people who normally work with furlongs are those who design race tracks for horses—clearly, an animal whose height is measured in hands needs a special term to describe how far it runs.)
 A fortnight is 14 days (or nights, as the case may be).
 So something moving at the speed of one furlong per fortnight (f/f) would be moving very slowly indeed.
 Interestingly enough, though, 1 f/f is almost exactly equal to 1 centimeter per minute; therefore, furlongs per fortnight would be a good unit of measurement for a snail’s pace, which ranges from a bit less than 1 f/f to about 30.5 f/f.